Helpful Gardening Tips

 Divide the plant every three to four years at the end of the summer season.
 When the blooms fade, be sure to break off the seedpods.
 If the plant is trying to start seeds while its rhizomes are growing, it puts too much strain on it.

-The Bearded Iris comes in mini-dwarf, standard dwarf, intermediate, miniature tall, border, and the tall varieties.
+The Bearded Iris comes in mini-dwarf, standard dwarf, intermediate, miniature tall, border, and tall.
 Mini-dwarf can grow to 8 inches tall with 1 to 2-inch flowers, while the tall irises can reach a height of 3 feet and shows off flowers up to 8 inches in diameter.